Exhibited at The National Pushkin Museum, St Petersburg, Russia.

 A study of life and death, this piece documents the cycle of the oriental Dynamite Lillie.
 A formally lit still life composition, 24 000 frames were recorded over six weeks.
 The bulbs open and move responding to the ambient light, the temperature of the studio and to one another's presence.

 They bloom, sexually interact, die and decay.
+The full six minute version can be seen here.

 Paper chromatography is the process used to animate the typography.
 Black ink dissolves in water which carries it through the paper via capillary action.
 Distinguishable by their variety of colour, the separate compounds within the ink separate and travel through the cellulose base at differing rates.
-Captured over an eight hour period, each typographic plate is recorded separately and composited together in post production.

 Animated photography / awarded Best In Category AOP Awards.